Published On: Mar 19 2013 07:26:00 PM EDTUpdated On: Mar 25 2015 02:00:00 AM EDT

 1918: French composer Claude Debussy, one of the most prominent figures associated with Impressionist music, dies of rectal cancer at the age of 55 in Paris, France.

-1918: Howard Cosell, arguably the best-known and most controversial sports broadcaster in the history of the medium, is born Howard William Cohen in Winston-Salem, N.C.
+1918: Howard Cosell, arguably the best-known and most controversial sports broadcaster in the history of the medium, is born Howard William Cohen in Winston-Salem, North Carolina.
 Cosell, who was a "Monday Night Football" broadcaster from its inception in 1970 through 1984, would especially become known for his blustery, cocksure personality, his friendship with boxer Muhammad Ali and his feuds with other sports reporters.
 He died of a cardiac embolism at the age of 77 on April 23, 1995.

 1913: More than 360 are killed and 20,000 homes are destroyed in the Great Dayton Flood in Dayton, Ohio.
 In the days leading up to flooding, nearly 11 inches of rain fell throughout the Great Miami River watershed on already saturated soil, causing the river and its tributaries to overflow.
 The existing series of levees failed, flooding downtown Dayton with waters up to 20 feet deep.

 1911: Jack Ruby, the Dallas-area nightclub operator who in 1963 shot and killed Lee Harvey Oswald, President John F. Kennedy's accused assassin, is born Jacob Leon Rubenstein in Chicago, Illinois.